DFiantHDL/DFHDL/docs/intro/first-look/index.md

 </p>

 The Scala code in Fig. 1b describes our ID design as a Scala class.
 To compile this further to RTL or simulate it we need to create a program that instantiates the class and invokes additional commands.
-See the [getting started](/getting-started/) guide for further details.
+See the [getting started][getting-started] guide for further details.

 !!! summary "Defining a new dataflow design"